 Every year, the federal government awards more than $500 billion in contracts and allocates a percentage of those dollars to women entrepreneurs.
 Here in NYC, Mayor de Blasio has set a goal of awarding 30% of city contracts to minority and women-owned businesses by 2021, with $16 billion dollars being awarded by 2019!

-But not just any company run by women can qualify for these government contracts.
-In order to bid on these projects, you have to become certified as a woman-owned business first.
+While you don't have to be certified to bid on all these projects, becoming certified is an excellent way to help ensure that your company stands out from the crowd and is considered for these government projects.
 The certification process is time-consuming and involves lots of paperwork, but the rewards outweigh the effort, opening the door to new sources of revenue and new opportunities for your business.

 We recently sat down with four women who have leadership roles in helping small business owners understand and navigate the certification process, so they can connect with the vast network of contracts set aside by federal, state and city governments and corporations too.